pcraster/pcraster/documentation/pcraster_manual/sphinx/app_pcrcalc.rst

 such one can overwrite binding from the script.

-The syntax is identical to the binding section of a model script including the ability to add comments, but the exernal binding file has also the the following features:
+The syntax is identical to the binding section of a model script including the ability to add comments, but the external binding file has also the the following features:

 - The semi-colon (;) is optional